zhang1ming137/PHBS_BlockChain_2018/README.md

 **A Fact**: Miners typically invest in ASICs, which are hardware implementations of a particular PoW algorithm.
 Therefore, they can easily shift or reallocate their hash rate between blockchains that share the same PoW algorithm.
 Because BCH shares the same hashing algorithms with BTC, the arbitrage will make the reward of mining between the two types of coin maintain same.
 This will result the price parity relationship between BCH and BTC.
+Because BCH has the same supply and decrease pattern as BTC, the number of coins reward for block creation between BCH and BTC is always equal, now it’s 12.5 per block.
+Based on this fact, use the historical price and hash rate data of BCH and BTC, we can get the exact reward only from the block creation per EH/s during the past year.
+Use the formation below:
+Reward from Block Generation=(Price×12.5)/(Total Hash Rate of the Network)

+The result indicate that the arbitrage is really exist and most of the time, the reward of BTC is lower than BCH.
+However, if we take the transaction fee into account, the relationship will be more clear.